MukundhanTringapps/Git_Learning_TMB/README.md

 1. moving your code from local to remote
 2. We need to have a GitHub account
 3. github account setup in Intellij

+git pull
+1. Get the latest changes from remote to working copy